Swedish name: Managerial Perspectives on Strategy and People D

 Module examination modes

-The examination consists of active participation in seminars and successful completion of written group assignments and written individual assignments.
-A passing grade is required for each part of the module.
+The examination consists of active participation in seminars including successful completion of written group and individual assignments.
+A passing grade is required for each examination part of the module.
 Note as well examination modes below for the course as a whole.

 See under each separate module.